pixeloven/typescript-react-component-library/README.md

 ```bash
 yarn install
 ```

-Now we can either enter into a development enviroment or build the application.
+Now we can either enter into a development environment or build the application.
 To start let's start up the development enviroment.
 ```bash
 yarn start
 ```